RamyNaiem/Uni-Work/README.md

 Server Management: Unraid, TrueNAS Scale
 Cybersecurity: Vulnerability detection, automated fuzzing, penetration testing, cryptography Contact
 Feel free to reach out to me if you have any questions or if you're interested in collaborating on a project.
-You can contact me via [email] or connect with me on [LinkedIn].
+You can contact me via email at ramy100@hotmail.ch.

 Thank you for visiting my repository!